microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

 ✅ Can you explain why the model is pretty sure this is an Indian cuisine?

-Get more detail by printing a classification report, as you did in the Regression lessons:
+Get more detail by printing a classification report, as you did in the regression lessons:

 ```python
 y_pred = model.predict(X_test)